Church Hospitality Ministry: How to Welcome & Engage Visitors

 Ministry counselors are there to assure harmony and peace preside over all meetings.
 Choose two or three counselors for the planning committee and later reassign them to their various hospitality ministries.

-Ministry counselors are not certified counselors, although that would have great benefits.
+Ministry counselors are not necessarily certified counselors, although that would have great benefits.
 They are members in good standing who have served in ministry and have extensive knowledge of the Bible and biblical principles.

 Guidelines for Running an Existing Hospitality Ministry